What Is NAMA?

 • Participate in media interviews

-• Create a unified voice to reach the public on all issues of concern to methadone patients
+• Create a unified voice to reach the public on all issues of concern to MAT patients

-In addition to fighting the negative image and low self-esteem of methadone patients, NAMA provides practical assistance in the everyday concerns of patients and treatment professionals.
+In addition to fighting the negative image and low self-esteem of MAT patients, NAMA-R provides practical assistance in the everyday concerns of patients and treatment professionals.

 Drug Treatment

-Some methadone treatment programs have become huge, cumbersome bureaucracies.
+Some OTPs have become huge, cumbersome bureaucracies.
 The policies of various agencies often conflict with one another, leaving the patient frustrated and discouraged.
-NAMA helps promote improved program services, development of new approaches, and increased patient participation in treatment.
+NAMA-R helps promote improved program services, development of new approaches, and increased patient participation in treatment.

 Treatment on Demand

-In many programs, the fundamentals of methadone treatment and addiction are not even explained to patients.
-As a result, many believe dangerous folklore about methadone such as "it gets in your bones" or "it rots your teeth".
-NAMA remedies this situation with workshops, meetings, the media and other methods.
+In many programs, the fundamentals of MAT and addiction are not even explained to patients.
+As a result, many believe dangerous folklore about methadone such as “it gets in your bones” or “it rots your teeth”.
+NAMA-R remedies this situation with workshops, meetings, the media and other methods.

 Some treatment professionals lack an understanding of the pharmacology of addiction and how this relates to rehabilitation.
-NAMA promotes an improved addiction treatment curriculum in institutions of higher learning.
+NAMA-R promotes an improved addiction treatment curriculum in institutions of higher learning.

 AIDS and Hepatitis